$\mu$LO: Compute-Efficient Meta-Generalization of Learned Optimizers: Meta-training with LOs

-\paragraph{Ablating meta-training hyperparameters for $\mu$LOs} While there are very few differences between $\mu$LOs and SP LOs, the effective step size for hidden layers is changed (see eq.~\ref{eq:update}) which could alter the optimal meta-training hyperparameters.
+\paragraph{Meta-training hyperparameters for small\_fc\_lopt in $\mu$P} While there are very few differences between $\mu$LOs and SP LOs, the effective step size for hidden layers is changed (see eq.~\ref{eq:update}) which could alter the optimal meta-training hyperparameters.
 Consequently, we conduct an ablation study on hyper-parameters choices for $\mulos$.
 Specifically, using AdamW and gradient clipping with a linear warmup and cosine annealing LR schedule, we meta-train $\mulos$ to train 3-layer width 128 MLPs to classify $32\times 32\times3$ ImageNet Images.
-By default, we warmup linearly for 100 steps to a maximum learning rate of $3e-3$ and anneal the learning rate for $4900$ steps to a value of $1e-3$ with $\lambda_1=0.001$ (from equation \ref{eq:update}) and sampling $8$ perturbations per step in PES\cite{vicol2021pes}.
+By default, we warmup linearly for 100 steps to a maximum learning rate of $3e-3$ and anneal the learning rate for $4900$ steps to a value of $1e-3$ with $\lambda_1=0.001$ (from Equation \ref{eq:update}) and sampling $8$ perturbations per step in PES\cite{vicol2021pes}.
 The above ablation varies the maximum learning rate $\in\{1e-2,3e-3,1e-3\}$ (always using $100$ steps of warmup and decaying to $0.3\times$MaxLR), $\lambda_1 \in \{0.001,0.01,0.1\}$, the number of steps (5k or 10k), and the number of perturbations (8 or 16).
 We observe that using all default values except for $\lambda_1=0.01$ yields one of the best solutions while being fast to train and stable during meta-training.
 We, therefore, select these hyperparameters to meta-train $\mulos$ and $\mulom$.

+\paragraph{Meta-training hyperparameters for VeLO in $\mu$P} Unlike for small\_fc\_lopt, we do not find it necessary to change $\lambda_1$ from its default value of $0.001$.
+However, we do slightly alter the VeLO update by removing the multiplication by the current parameter norm.
+This causes problems when initializing tensors to zero, as we do in our experiments.

-\paragraph{\mup at Meta-training time} While we use the same \mup at meta-training and testing time, it is important to consider meta-training tasks that have similar training trajectories to their infinite width counterparts.
-In \citep{tensorv}, authors provide discussions of these points for zero-shot hyperparameter transfer.
-Two notable guidelines are to initialize the output weight matrix to zero (as it will approach zero in the limit) and to use a relatively large key size when meta-training transformers.
-For all our tasks, we initialize the network's final layer to zeros.
-While we do not meta-train on transformers, we suspect that the aforementioned transformer-specific guidelines may be useful.
+\paragraph{\mup at Meta-training time} It is important to carefully choose meta-training tasks that can effectively be transferred to larger tasks.
+In \citep{tensorv}, authors discuss these points and provide two notable guidelines: initialize the output weight matrix to zero (as it will approach zero in the limit) and use a relatively large key size when meta-training transformers.
+For all our tasks, we initialize the network's final layer to zeros following this guidance.
+While we do not meta-train on transformers, we suspect that the aforementioned transformer-specific guidelines may be useful for doing so.